De Meones family: Nicholas de Meones and his heirs

 Nicholas de Meones (died 1394), who was the son of Robert and nephew of Gilbert de Meones, was appointed a judge of the Court of King's Bench (Ireland) in 1374.
-During his somewhat turbulent career he was arrested for felony and treason and imprisoned in Dublin Castle, but soon freed.
+During his somewhat turbulent career he was arrested for felony and treason and imprisoned in Dublin Castle in 1378, but soon freed.
 He was also a man of property, who bought three houses on Winetavern Street in Dublin city centre.

 In 1382 a second William de Meones was Lord of the Manor of Meonesrath.
 He was still living in 1399.
 In 1394 he inherited the estate of his cousin Nicholas, the judge.
 The family also held lands at Harold's Cross and operated a watermill on the River Dodder, then the main source of Dublin's drinking water.
 They sold their houses on Winetavern Street in the 1390s to the wealthy Passevaunt family.

 Sixteenth century

-In the 1520s and 1530s, a third William de Meones was granted further lands in South Dublin: at Cullenswood (now Ranelagh) "beyond the water of the River Dodder", and at Ticknock, in the foothills of the Dublin Mountains.
+In the 1520s and 1530s, a third William de Meones was granted lands in South Dublin: at Cullenswood (now Ranelagh) "beyond the water of the River Dodder", and at Ticknock, in the foothills of the Dublin Mountains.
 Little is known of the family in later generations.